guide

 How will the system be cleaned?

 Over time, heating systems start to get dirty.
-They build up deposits of sludge, which clog up the radiators and pipes, and stop them working properly.
-Charming, we know!
-Here are some signs that your pipes are in need of a good scrub!
+They build up deposits of sludge, which can clog up the radiators and pipes and stop them from working properly.
+Here are some signs that your pipes are in need of a good clean.

 • Your radiators have cold patches